This page is divided into information about Degrees, Procedures, and Frequently Asked Questions.

-A joint Ph.D. degree is available with African American Studies, the Yale Law School, or the School of Management.
+A joint Ph.D. degree is available with African American Studies, Statistics and Data Science, the Yale Law School, or the School of Management.
 Students applying for a joint degree program must apply to and be accepted by both programs independently.
 Consult the Yale Graduate School’s Requirements for Joint Degree Programs for further information.

 (Visting students from other universities may apply for Visiting Assistant in Research Positions.
 Students who wish to take classes without pursuing a degree may apply for Special Student status.
 More information is available under Frequently Asked Questions.)

 The application deadline for admission in Fall 2022 is December 15, 2021.